nicolaiort/stonx-backend/README.md

 * Custom Wallet Prices: https://www.coingecko.com/api

 ## Roadmap
-* Support for more ERC20 Tokens
+* Suport more Tokens and exchanges (if i have time)
-* Support for ADA

 ## Configuration
 > You can (or sometimes have to) use the following env vars to configure some parts of the backend